anmolshetty02/anmolshetty02/README.md

 **I find business problems and build AI solutions to fix them.**

 That's it.
-I don't just analyze data or write code—I do the whole loop: spot the problem, architect the solution, deploy it, measure the impact.
+I don't just analyze data or write code, I do the whole loop: spot the problem, architect the solution, deploy it, measure the impact.

 Currently pursuing MS in Information Systems at Northeastern University.
 Seeking Data Engineering, AI/ML, or BI co-op roles starting January 2026.